COOL AS A CUCUMBER – RECIPES FROM YOUR GARDEN

 ADD MORE MAY PEAS TO YOUR MAY: CREAMED MAY PEAS AND NEW POTATOES

 One of our favorite vegetables, if not our very favorite, is May peas.
 I always look forward to the arrival of May and one of the biggest reasons is for the May peas.
-There are lots of great ways to fix them, but this is an all time favorite.
+There are lots of great ways to fix peas, but this is an all time favorite.
 We like to use the multi-colored fingerling potatoes because they had such an interesting element to the dish.
 But whatever potatoes you choose to use, the dish may become one of your favorites, too.

 Read More